heptarch/heptarch.github.io/projects.md

 brilliant, and totally unnecessary.
 The perfect fodder for [`xkcd`](https://xkcd.com/)!

-Plenty of universities and state labs do Bell-level work, but in a disconnected fashion.
+Plenty of universities and state labs do creative applied research, but it's small and disconnected.
 Part of the magic of Bell was in the scale and connectivity.
 We can do a little back-of-the-envelope calculation to see why this is important.
 Suppose you have $n$ research groups, most of which to most of the others.
 Then the number of connections scales